+instruction executed.

 Note

-This information does not ap ply to ARMv6-M and ARMv7-M profiles.
+This information does not apply to ARMv6-M and ARMv7-M profiles.

 Note

 This information assumes that an ARM processor begins fetching instructions at 0x0.
 This is the standard behavior for systems based on ARM processors.
-However, some ARM processors can be configured to begin fetching instructions from 0xFFFF0000.
+However, some ARM processors, for example the processors based on the ARMv7-A architecture, can be configured to begin fetching instructions from 0xFFFF0000.